Introduction

 Educating staff about security risks and best practices helps to mitigate insider threats and reduce the likelihood of human error.

-An information security risk management framework is a structured approach that organizations use to identify, assess, mitigate, and monitor risks related to their information assets.
-The primary purpose of this framework is to provide a systematic method for managing risks, ensuring that security measures align with the organization’s overall objectives and regulatory requirements.
-By implementing a risk management framework, organizations can protect their data, maintain compliance, and minimize the impact of potential security incidents.
+An information security risk management framework is a structured approach that organizations use to identify, assess, mitigate, and continuously monitor risks associated with their information assets.
+Its core purpose is to ensure that security measures are not applied in isolation but are systematically aligned with the organization’s strategic objectives and regulatory requirements.
+By leveraging such a framework, businesses can safeguard sensitive data, maintain compliance, and reduce the likelihood and impact of security incidents.

 Risk Assessment